jopo86/main/README.md

 # Overview
-This is just a little project im working on in my free time.
 This is a work in progress - it's not even close to done.

 Current state: window rendering with a quad, textured as the side of a grass block